GSA/idmanagement.gov/_governance/ficampolicymatrix.md

 This table lists Federal Policies and directives published by OMB.
 They set a strategic direction for the entire Federal Government, and are the basis for development of the standards and technical guidance documents produced to support FICAM.

+Click on the name of a policy to see more details about it, and for a link to the policy itself.

 {% assign sorted_policies = site.data.laws-policies-standards | where: "type", "Policy" | sort: "published", "last" %}

 | Document | Document Name | Date Published |